 According to Dr. Dahlke's book, the mission of multiple sclerosis is to abandon the fight.

 Be sure to revisit this page often.
-As I find more books on multiple sclerosis, I will be sure to post them here!
+As I find more books on these less-known factors of MS, I will be sure to post them here!